Max-Lovell/breath_count/README.md

 - Python file to take webservice JSON data and send emails if people missed a meditation session.
 - Python file containing email content
 - XML file used to automate Python Emailer after automated data download task in Windows Task Scheduler was completed

+note all file paths and URLS have been removed.

+Feel free to email me at m.lovell [at] sussex [dot] ac [dot] uk with any questions.